Code-Institute-Submissions/workout-world/README.md

     * Trying to submit the form with all the required information and the page reloads.

 ### Bugs
+#### Fixed buges
 * It's a gap on the screen to the right on mobile verision for everything but the navbarthat disepears after pressing something on Moto G4, Glaxy S5 pixel 2, pixel 2 XL Iphon 5/SE, iphone 6/7/8, iPhone X, Galaxy Fold, Surface duo in Chrome DevTools.
   After googling this problem i started to check that i didn't have any element that was exceeding more than 100% of the screen width.
 I could'n fint any so I inserted overflow-x: hidden for html and body in my css file that i found in [this](https://stackoverflow.com/questions/46012482/unwanted-white-space-on-right-side-in-mobile-view/46012924) thread on Stack Overflow that fixed the problem.
 * Images don't work when deploying the website on github.
 Fixed this by changing the image filepaths from absolute to relative instead.

+#### Known bugs thats not fixed
+* Hero images on Class Schedule page and home page and the student discount picture get a bit squashed on internet explorer.

 ## Deployment
 ### Deploy